VasileiosZisis/achievementroadmaps-node.express/readme.md

 ### A Video Game Blog

 This is still a work in progress project.
 Made with Nodejs and Expressjs with the purpose of using mongoDB in the future.
 The plan is to eventually become a proper blog, with authentication, authorization and CRUD operations, among other features.
+Currently the blog posts are hardcoded.

 ![First Section](public/assets/firstsection.png)